magnatronus/magnium/README.md

 ## 1.2 Update
 - The transpiler now uses **babel-core**.
-This  means there is no need to do an npm install each time the transpile is run which makes it faster and more informative in case or errors.
+This  means there is no need to do the automated npm install each time the transpile is run which makes it faster and more informative in case or errors.
+If the transpile now stops because of an error the build will exit and the error will be displayed.
-- **promises.core.min.js** is now deprecated and will be removed from the next version (if you use it anywhere just remove the import statement from your code), Promises will still work.
+- **promises.core.min.js** is now deprecated and will probabbly be removed from the next version (if you use it anywhere just remove the import statement from your code), Promises will still work.
+- If a directory called **support** exists at the root of a Magnium project (i.e. */projects/helloworld/support* ) then the files in this directory will be copied to the root of the Titanium dir when running the build command.
+This can be used to add project based files like keystores, images etc.

 # Using Magnium